-You selected a piece of jewelry and got the pinch of the needle in your nose out of the way.
-Next up: healing, cleaning, and aftercare.
+You finally did it: You got your nose pierced.
+Next up is healing, cleaning, and aftercare.
 Which can come with a lot of questions.
-So we asked Annie Nasta, a piercer at Shaman Modifications, a piercing studio in Dallas, and Christina Blossey, owner of — and piercer at — the Piercing Experience, a piercing studio in Atlanta, what you need to know.
+Like how long does it take a nose piercing to heal?
+So we asked Annie Nasta, a piercer at Shaman Modifications, a piercing studio in Dallas, and Christina Blossey, owner of the Piercing Experience, a piercing studio in Atlanta, what you need to know.

 What types of nose piercings can I get?